instadeepai/og-marl/README.md

 </div>

 Offline MARL holds great promise for real-world applications by utilising static datasets to build decentralised controllers of complex multi-agent systems.
 However, currently offline MARL lacks a standardised benchmark for measuring meaningful research progress.
-Off-the-Grid MARL (OG-MARL) fill this gap by providing a diverse suite of datasets with baselines on popular MARL benchmark environments in one place, with a unified API and easy-to-use set of tools.
+Off-the-Grid MARL (OG-MARL) fills this gap by providing a diverse suite of datasets with baselines on popular MARL benchmark environments in one place, with a unified API and an easy-to-use set of tools.

 OG-MARL forms part of the [InstaDeep](https://www.instadeep.com/) MARL [ecosystem](#see-also-🔎), developed jointly with the open-source community.
 To join us in these efforts, reach out, raise issues and read our